 My name is Peter Nutkins, I am a Specialist Portrait Photographer.
-My clients are busy executives who want professional, studio-quality service at their workplace, home or favourite location.
+My personal branding clients are busy executives who want a professional, studio-quality service at their workplace, home or favourite location.

 Clothing is an extremely important factor in your finished portrait, but it is not the focus.
 The focus is your face.
 With proper clothing, your face will command attention and the clothing will become secondary.
 Wearing the wrong clothing takes attention away from where you want it – on you and your face.